 It’s hard to imagine now, but when Shellenberger came to University of Lynchburg in 1952, soccer was not played in the Hill City.
 He quickly introduced soccer to the College and the community.
 He created a passion for the sport, and in 1954 the LC Hornets became the fourth team in Virginia to play soccer at the collegiate level.

 Shellenberger is credited with being a major force in the growth of collegiate soccer.
 As coach, professor, and athletic director, he worked with more than 300 players, many of whom are now coaches themselves in college, high school, and youth programs.

-An ex-Marine and World War II veteran, Shellenberger was recruited by Lynchburg College originally to coach basketball, track, baseball, and tennis.
+An ex-Marine and World War II veteran, Shellenberger was recruited by University of Lynchburg originally to coach basketball, track, baseball, and tennis.
 He approached the College administration about forming a varsity soccer team and was given the go-ahead with $600 to finance the venture.

 Shellenberger never let winning get ahead of sportsmanship.
 “Sportsmanship was very important to me as a coach, and I tried to instill it in my players,” he said.
 Only once in his career did he receive a red card (the term used for being banished from a game), and that was after a game when he argued with an official.
 “He was wearing glasses; it was raining; and he just couldn’t see,” he recalled.
 “I indicated he wasn’t doing a very good job.”
 He added that a very few LC players ever received a red card, because their consistent good sportsmanship.
 Only three of his players were ever dismissed from the squad, and after some counseling from their coach, they were reinstated.